codophilic/Learn-Java/Java-II.md

 ## Logging

-- Logging in Java is the process of recording information about an application’s execution, typically to help with debugging, monitoring, and troubleshooting.
+- Logging in Java is the process of recording information about an application's execution, typically to help with debugging, monitoring, and troubleshooting.
 Logs capture details about an application’s behavior, errors, or performance, and can provide valuable insights into what is happening "behind the scenes" at runtime.
-- Java provides built-in support for logging through the `java.util.logging` package, and there are also popular external logging frameworks like `Log4j` and `SLF4J`.
+- Java provides built-in support for logging through the `java.util.logging` (JUL) package, and there are also popular external logging frameworks like `Log4j` and `SLF4J`.
 - Lets see an example

 ```